emanuelefavero/webpack/asset-management/README.md

 _We can also install other assets such as images with the same syntax.
 See the needed configuration file below in the section "**Configuration file**"._

+_Support for JSON is built-in, so you can import JSON files with `import Data from './data.json'` by default._

 ## How to use

 ```bash